Bed Bug Treatments Leeds, Ilkley, Otley & Wetherby

 Step 1 Inspection

-Before we can start the treatment we first need to be sure we are actually dealing with bed bugs and not carpet beetles, fleas, woodlice, fluff and crumbs, yes we are occasionally handed samples of food debris collected from on or around the bed. that the home owner thought were bed bugs.
+Before I can start the treatment I first need to be sure that the problem is with bed bugs and not carpet beetles, fleas, woodlice, fluff and crumbs, yes I am occasionally handed samples of food debris collected from on or around the bed that the home owner thought were bed bugs.

 Step 2 Preparation

-Once we are sure that we are in fact dealing with bed bugs the preparation can begin.
+Once I am sure that we are in fact dealing with bed bugs the preparation can begin.

-the preparation needed before the treatment can begin will depend on how advanced the infestation is we will advice what is required after assessing the situation.
+the preparation needed before the treatment can begin will depend on how advanced the infestation is, I will advice what is required after assessing the situation.

 Step 3 Treatment